-As noted in the Fiscal Year 2017 and 2018 Annual Reports, a large number of insurers are now using non-catastrophe predictive models (known as generalized linear models) in setting their rates.
+A large number of insurers use non-catastrophe predictive models (known as generalized linear models) in setting their rates.
 The data used in these models is extensive and difficult to evaluate.
-22 In light of insurers' increased use of these models, staff members engage in continuing education given by Division actuaries to better understand the issues presented by modelling.
+In light of insurers' increased use of these models, staff members engage in continuing education to better understand the issues presented by modelling.

 During Fiscal Year 2018, the MIA Associate Commissioner for Property and Casualty notified the Division that it was implementing procedures to disclose proprietary rate-related information ("PRRI"), pursuant to Md.
 Code Ann., Ins.
 Art. §11-307(c)(3)(iii), although it was not obligated to do so.
 Generally, MIA has disclosed PRRI when the Division sees reference to it in the public section of a filing and requests it.
-The Division has no knowledge which filings have confidential information unless the public sections available to the Division make reference to it.
-Although Division actuaries have submitted questions to companies when MIA has disclosed PRRI, the process can be a lengthy and cumbersome way for the Division to access very important data for analysis.
+The Division has no knowledge of which filings have confidential information unless the public sections available to the Division make reference to it.